How to apply for a licence, when you need a licence, licence conditions and records you must keep.

 - there is a fence around the licensed area to prevent animals escaping

-- you keep records to allow tracing if notifiable disease is suspected
+- you keep records to allow tracing of animals

 How often animal gatherings can take place and for how long

-The 27 day rule doesn’t apply if the area is entirely paved with a material that can be effectively cleaned and disinfected.
+The 27 day rule doesn’t apply if the area is entirely paved with a material that can be, and is, effectively cleaned and disinfected inbetween animal gatherings.
 Accepted materials include:

 - other impermeable materials